top of page

 Whitney Nicole Hampton

-Whitney Nicole is a 26 year old professional dancer/singer.
-She has trained in all styles of dance but especially enjoys jazz and contemporary dance.
+Whitney Nicole, professional dancer/singer, has trained in all styles of dance but especially enjoys jazz and contemporary dance.
 In 2014, she started her career at Walt Disney World in Orlando, Florida performing in the parades and shows all around the property and modeling for advertisements.
 By 2017, she was signed to MSA agency and began a new journey as a dancer/singer with Carnival Cruise Lines where she traveled and performed in and around the Bahamas, Mexico, and Hawaii.
 Currently residing in Los Angeles, California, she is living and working as an industry professional.
-Here Whitney Nicole has had the opportunity work with skeleton crews on several music videos and as a background extra on HBO’s hit show Insecure.
-Most recently, she was cast in “The Prom” movie as a dancer/singer and the 62nd annual Grammy awards also as a dancer/singer.
+Here Whitney Nicole has had the opportunity work with skeleton crews on several music videos and as a featured extra on HBO’s hit show Insecure.
+She was credited as a dancer in Beyoncés Black Is King visual album as well as cast in Netflix’s “The Prom” movie as a dancer/singer and the 62nd annual Grammy awards also as a dancer/singer.
+Most recently, she has been signed as a dancer through MTA Agency.

 Lauren DiPietro